Versus the competiton:

 A higher-quality interior and new multimedia technologies — including standard Apple CarPlay and Android Auto — boost the Trax's appeal in the new class of subcompact SUVs.

-The Trax is part of an entirely new class of vehicles that didn’t exist a few years ago: subcompact SUVs.
-They’re high-riding hatchbacks with available all-wheel drive, including the Trax, 2017 Honda HR-V, 2017 Jeep Renegade and 2017 Subaru Crosstrek, among many others.
+The Chevrolet Trax is part of an entirely new class of vehicles that didn’t exist a few years ago: subcompact SUVs.
+They’re high-riding hatchbacks with available all-wheel drive (AWD), including the Chevrolet Trax, 2017 Honda HR-V, 2017 Jeep Renegade and 2017 Subaru Crosstrek, among many others.
 In one of Cars.com’s multi-car comparisons in which we tested the old Trax against its class, it placed dead last.

 For 2017, Chevrolet’s smallest SUV is updated with a new look and new features, but are there enough improvements to boost its finish?
 I think so.
 Chevrolet addressed former failing areas, such as interior quality and advanced safety technology, and its new multimedia offering shoots the Trax to the top of the class in smartphone integration.

 $$IMAGE- 1, 2, 3, 4, 5$$

 The Chevrolet Trax was on sale globally well before it debuted in the U.S., so it already looked dated when it landed stateside as a 2015 model.
 Adding contemporary styling to the cute-ute makes the 2017 look newer than it really is, and on mid-level LT and top-level Premier trims, there are strips of LED running lamps surrounding the headlights that give the inexpensive SUV an upscale look.